molecula/documentation/sql-preview/data-types/_posts/2022-10-25-data-type-stringset.md

 ## Additional information

+The STRINGSET data type:
-* STRINGSET has a `keyed set` internal datatype
+* has a `keyed set` internal datatype
-* STRINGSET data has one standard view by default unless a timeQuantum is set
+* one standard view by default unless a timeQuantum is set.
-* STRINGSET is used when:
+* is used when:
   * grouping by
   * searching for discrete values